 Visits by non-parents and volunteers may be permitted with approval of the principal.
-All visitors must sign a visitors' log, provide identification, and wear a visitor's lanyard badge.
+School district employees may request any person entering a building or on school grounds to identify him/herself and the purpose of the visit.
+Visitors must comply with all check-in procedures including, but not limited to: providing identification, having an identification card scanned, a background check, signing a visitor's log, and/or wearing a visitor's lanyard badge/sticker.
 When leaving the school, visitors must return their lanyard visitor badge and their identification will be returned.
 On those occasions when large groups of parents and friends are invited onto school property, visitors may not be required to sign in but must follow school officials' instructions.

 Persons on school property without permission will be directed to leave and may be subject to criminal prosecution.
 Visitors may not enter any room where students are present or approach students on school grounds without the prior approval of the principal or his/her designee.
 In all cases, the principal or his/her designee may exclude or restrict visits when they deem it appropriate.